akashacms/epub-skeleton/README.md

 # epub-skeleton

-Skeletal AkashaEPUB document to serve as a starting point
+Skeletal AkashaEPUB document to serve as a starting point for creating eBooks using AkashaEPUB and EPUBTools.

 To use this workspace start by installing Node.js 14.x or later.
 That will give you `npm` which we use for driving the process to build and verify the EPUB.